Kenny Jacobs

 Kenny Jacobs is an Irish businessman, born in Cork.
-Jacobs graduated from University College Cork in 1997 with a degree in commerce.
+He is currently the Executive Chair and President of Irish drone delivery startup Manna.Jacobs attended school at Christian Brothers College and graduated from University College Cork in 1997 with a degree in commerce.
 He was announced as CEO of the DAA in November 2022, and began in January 2023.

 His previous roles included Chief Marketing Officer at Ryanair.
-When Jacobs arrived at Ryanair in 2014, it was as part of a move by the airline to – as Michael O’Leary had put it – “stop unnecessarily pissing people off”.
+When Jacobs arrived at Ryanair in 2014, it was as part of a move by the airline to – as CEO Michael O'Leary had put it – “stop unnecessarily pissing people off”.

 He has also worked for major companies including the Metro Group, MoneySuperMarket, and Tesco in Ireland and the UK.

+In December 2025 Jacobs took a leave of absence from the DAA, pending the agreement of an exit-package.

+In July 2026, Jacobs took up the role of Executive Chair and President of Manna Drone Delivery, to help drive growth at the company.